 Day 1: Arrive at Kathmandu International Airport.
 Transfer to the hotel and overnight in Kathmandu.

 Day 2: Trek briefing and preparation day.
 Overnight in Kathmandu.
 (B)

-Day 3: Fly from Kathmandu to Lukla (2886m), approximately 30 minutes.
+Day 3: Fly to Lukla (2886m), approximately 30 minutes.
 Our trek to Phakding (2640m) starts directly from the airport and will take three to four hours.
 You will trek along a pleasant trail gently descending, with a steep climb from Tarhe Khola, where you have a superb view of the Kusum-Kangru (6,369m).
 After another short climb, you reach Ghat village, and after another 1½hrs of trekking you arrive at Phakding village.
 Overnight in Phakding.
 (B, L and D)

 Day 4: Trek from Phakding to Namche Bazaar (3440m), approximately 5-6 hours.
 After crossing a suspension bridge over the Dudh Kosi River, the walk is pleasant with a few short uphill climbs and then downhill, with magnificent views of Thamserku (6,808m).
 From the village of Benkar, you will cross a long suspension bridge over the Dudh Koshi River once more, and then continue on this trail of trekkers, Ghopkyo (mix of yak and cow) and porters, before finally arriving at the small village of Monjo.
 Monjo is situated below the magnificent peak of Thamserku and near to the entrance of Sagarmatha National Park.
 After a few minutes walk from Monjo, you will enter the Sagarmatha National Park, where your trekking permit is checked.
 From here there is a short descent to Jorsalle village, the last village before Namche Bazaar.
 You will continue to trek by the river until the last bridge over the Imjatse River is reached.